Monitor platform status

 ## Read the operational metrics [#read-the-operational-metrics]

 Most stat cards summarize the trailing 24 hours and show the change against the previous 24-hour window when a comparison is available.
-Blocks indexed is a running total, not a 24-hour figure, and shows no period-over-period change.
+Blocks indexed is a running total, not a 24-hour figure, and carries no period-over-period comparison.

 | Stat card | What it reports |